The most dangerous phrase in the language is, "We've always done it this way." — Grace Hopper

 Steve Jobs in an interview – "I would always ask why you do things and the answers you would invariable get are "Oh that is just the way it's done"".
-Interview – watch the next 2 minutes.
+The interview – watch the next 2 minutes.

 Elon Musk in an interview – "People assume too many things to be true.
 Analyze things from first principles not by analogy or not by convention".
-Interview – watch the entire thing, it's one minute.
+The interview – watch the entire thing, it's one minute.